2004seraph/CyanLogger/README.md

 # CyanLogger

 This is a C++17 single-header logging library made for my personal use, but you can use it if you want!
+It helps me to standardise my console messages which results in a much cleaner console output.

 ## How to use